steaklive/EveryRay-Rendering-Engine/README.md

 # Notes
 Only "Sponza Main Demo" and "Test Scene" have almost all the features and are up-to-date with the changes to the codebase.
 Other levels suffer from legacy issues and might not have, for example, up to date code, such as RenderingObject, working editor or post processing stack...
 I will be refactoring those levels when possible.

+The framework is NOT API-agnostic and, thus, is tighly bound to DX11.
+Hopefully, I will be changing that in the future.

 # External Dependencies
 Create a folder "external" in the root directory and place these built libraries